 - Allow spend ingestion: is at the app level.

 - Allow access to your Protect360 dashboard & raw data via API: only to the partner's own Protect360 data, and providing the feature is enabled for the advertiser.

 Learn more about granting ad network permissions.

-Use these toggles with agency partners to give them permissions to handle their own configuration for your app:
+Use the following options to grant agency partners permission to manage their own configuration for your app:

-- Enables the agency to get attributed with installs for the app
+- Enable the agency to get attributed with installs for the app.

-- Enables the agency to see Facebook and Twitter promoted data
+- Enable the agency to see Facebook and Twitter promoted data.

-- Allow access to your retention report - retention data created by the users brought by the agency only (more details)
+- Allow access to your retention and cohort reports: retention/cohort data created by the users brought by the agency only.

-b) Events attributed to any partner or organic - send events from all sources of your traffic, including other media sources, agencies, and organic users
+- Events attributed to any partner or organic: send events from all sources of your traffic, including other media sources, agencies, and organic users.

 - Make sure to select specific events you want to grant the agency permission to.
 Click Add event and pick the event from the drop-down list.
 Do this for each event you want to add.